- On Windows 11, a crash caused by dwm.exe could indicate a malware infection or damaged hardware.

 Because dwm.exe is a critical system process, you should avoid interfering with it unless you want to entirely ruin Windows 11 (and be forced to wipe and reset Windows as a result).

-Nevertheless, there are some potential actions you can take to fix issues with it.
-We prepared a list of methods you can try to solve dwm.exe problems such as high CPU usage and system crashes.
+Nevertheless, you can take some potential actions to fix issues with it.
+Therefore, we prepared a list of methods you can try to solve dwm.exe problems such as high CPU usage and system crashes.

 What does dwm.exe do?

 Desktop Window Manager (dwm.exe) is a critical system process that manages your graphical user interface.
-It specifically aids in the creation of visual effects like transparent windows and taskbar thumbnails that you’ll see when using Windows.
+It aids explicitly in creating visual effects like transparent windows and taskbar thumbnails that you’ll see when using Windows.

 The design of the user interface is logged into Windows memory when you start a new program, allowing the design to be developed.

-The window designs are then manipulated by Windows to guarantee that their own visual effects are applied.
+Windows then manipulate the window designs to guarantee their visual effects are applied.

-Windows employs hardware acceleration to assist users to have a more smooth experience, taking advantage of your graphics hardware in the process, while it may fall back to software rendering if your graphics card (or built-in graphics chipset) isn’t capable.
+Windows employs hardware acceleration to assist users in having a more smooth experience, taking advantage of your graphics hardware in the process.
+But, at the same time, it may fall back to software rendering if your graphics card (or built-in graphics chipset) isn’t capable.

-If the dwm.exe process is using a significant portion of your CPU utilization in Windows Task Manager, this would suggest an issue with your hardware or system configuration.
+If the dwm.exe process uses a significant portion of your CPU utilization in Windows Task Manager, this would suggest an issue with your hardware or system configuration.

-Other factors that could be contributing to excessive CPU utilization by dwm.exe include out-of-date drivers or missing Windows system updates, as well as the fact that internal graphics (rather than an external graphics card) is being used to generate visual effects rather than an external graphics card.
+Other factors contributing to excessive CPU utilization by dwm.exe include out-of-date drivers or missing Windows system updates, as well as the fact that internal graphics (rather than an external graphics card) are being used to generate visual effects rather than an external graphics card.